 The grid to place builds is irregular.
 Your creations aren’t going to look like highly planned modern cities with neatly laid out blocks.
 Instead, there’s a bit more character and space to build a city with an older feel.

-This makes a change from the standard efficiency-first city builder!
+This makes a change from the standard efficiency-first approach.
 It is definitely fun for those who like the creativity of building a city more than getting into the details of how everyday life works.

-If you’re looking for one with a bit more creativity and a calm tone, then Townscraper is one of the best city building games on Switch.
+If you’re looking for one with a bit more creativity and a calm tone, then Townscraper is one of the best city building games on Switch for you.

 4. Prison Architect